Asylibyte/Wardrobe/README.md

-#Closet

-Nora Reese, October 26, 2025
-v 0.0.0
+# Wardrobe

+<p><b>v0.0.0
+</b></p>

+*Last updated 31 October, 2025*

-Closet is a webapp developed as part of a team solution to a class project for ENGR-1413 at OU, in partnership with the OU Career Closet, aimed at improving inventory tracking and telemetry during their events.
+Wardrobe is a webapp developed as part of a team solution to a class project for ENGR-1413 at OU, in partnership with the OU Career Closet, aimed at improving inventory tracking and telemetry during their events.